sacloud/docker-machine-sakuracloud/README.md

  - `--sakuracloud-ignore-virtio-net`: The flag of to not set @virtio-net-pci tag.
  - `--sakuracloud-packet-filter`: The Packet Filter ID or Name for eth0(shared).
  - `--sakuracloud-private-packet-filter`: The Packet Filter ID or Name for eth1(private).
+ - `--sakuracloud-upgrade-kernel`: The flag of upgrade kernel to 3.19+.

 Environment variables and default values: